MicrosoftDocs/win32-pr.pt-br/desktop-src/TermServ/imsrdpclientnonscriptable2-uiparentwindowhandle.md

 ## <a name="property-value"></a>Valor da propriedade

-O novo identificador de janela.
+O novo alça de janela.

 ## <a name="error-codes"></a>Códigos do Erro